 To start a company in Dubai or anywhere around the world is an important decision.
 It involves planning, conceptualising, research, budgeting, set-up, and decision-making among other things.
 It also requires guidance and assistance on selecting the right trade license for your business, especially if you are a new entrepreneur.
 Here, you will learn about the important steps to start a business in Dubai, UAE.

-To open a business in Dubai, UAE, follow the steps below:
+To start a business in the UAE, follow the steps mentioned below:

 Select a business activity